-Does the Moon Affect Your Sleep?
+Does the Moon Impact Your Sleep Patterns

 A full Moon often evokes images of people transitioning into werewolves under the moonlight or a witch on a broomstick.
 There is something very mythological and magical about the Moon which is why it has been the focus of folktales, mythology, and stories for centuries.